Hitesh-ed/AHB-to-APB-bridge/README.md

 ### APB Controller
 The AHB to APB bridge comprises a state machine, which is used to control the generation of the APB and AHB output signals, and the address decoding logic which is used to generate the APB peripheral select lines.

-# FILES
-You can use the files that I have attached here with the repo.

 # CONTACT
 You may approach me for further assistance through :